andy7love/magic-fifths/README.md

 It is a mobile app for exploring musical fifth sheets very easy, fast an intuitive, useful for learning or simply review them while you are composing or performing music.

+####Source code:
+Application code is under source/app/ folder. source/www folder is auto-generated and the only reason to not be added on the .gitignore is to be accessible from the Adobe Phonegap cloud build.

 ####INSTALLATION:
 - Install NodeJS (https://nodejs.org/en/)
 - npm install -g phonegap gulp bower